bevyengine/bevy-website/content/learn/book/migration-guides/0.7-0.8/_index.md

 ### [Fail to compile on 16-bit platforms](https://github.com/bevyengine/bevy/pull/4736)

-`bevy_ecs` will now explicitly fail to compile on 16-bit platforms, , due to an inability to write sound unsafe code for these platforms.
+`bevy_ecs` will now explicitly fail to compile on 16-bit platforms, because it is unsound on those platforms due to various internal assumptions.

 There is currently no alternative, but we're open to adding support.
 Please file an issue (<https://github.com/bevyengine/bevy/issues>) to help detail your use case.